Nuclear Regulatory Commission.

 II.
 Additional Information

-This draft regulatory guide, if finalized, would provide guidance to general and specific NRC part 72 licensees with respect to determining heat generation rates for spent fuel.
-Issuance of this draft regulatory guide, if finalized, would not constitute backfitting as defined in in section 72.62(a) of title 10 of the Code of Federal Regulations (10 CFR), which is applicable to ISFSIs.
-Issuance of the draft regulatory guide, if finalized, would also not constitute backfitting under 10 CFR 50.109, or otherwise be inconsistent with the issue finality provisions in 10 CFR part 52.
+This RG will provide guidance to applicants and licensees subject to Title 10 of the Code of Federal Regulations (CFR) Part 72, including applicants and holders of Certificates of Compliance (CoC), with respect to determining heat generation rates for spent fuel.
+Issuance of this RG will not constitute backfitting as defined in in 10 CFR 72.62(a), which is applicable to ISFSIs.
+Issuance of the RG will not constitute backfitting under 10 CFR 50.109, or otherwise be inconsistent with the issue finality provisions in 10 CFR part 52.
 The staff's position is based upon the following considerations.

-1. The draft regulatory guide positions, if finalized, describe a methodology acceptable to the NRC staff, and expressly states that current licensees may continue to use guidance the NRC found acceptable for complying with the identified regulations as long as the licensee does not initiate, as a voluntary matter, a change to its current licensing basis.
-Therefore, the guidance, if finalized, would not constitute backfitting as defined in 10 CFR 72.62(a).
+1. The RG positions describe a methodology acceptable to the NRC staff, and expressly states that current licensees may continue to use guidance the NRC found acceptable for complying with the identified regulations as long as the licensee does not initiate, as a voluntary matter, a change to its current licensing basis.
+Thus, the guidance will not constitute backfitting as defined in 10 CFR 72.62(a).

-2. The NRC has no intention of imposing the positions in the draft regulatory guide on existing ISFSI or nuclear power plant licenses either now or in the future (absent a voluntary request for change from the licensee).
+2. The NRC has no intention of imposing the positions in the RG on existing CoCs, ISFSI or nuclear power plant licenses either now or in the future (absent a voluntary request for change from the licensee).

-3. The matters addressed in the regulatory guide apply equally to both specific licensees under part 72 as well as general licensees under who hold ISFSI licensees by virtue of their status as holders of part 50 operating licenses or as holders of part 52 combined licenses.
+3. The matters addressed in the RG apply equally to both specific licensees under Part 72 as well as general licensees under who hold ISFSI licensees by virtue of their status as holders of Part 50 operating licenses or as holders of Part 52 combined licenses.